Lower-rung sprint for data leaders Typical sprint: $2,500-$5,000

 Read case study

-Need the full data build, not just the translation?
+Need the full build, not just the translation?

-If the translation sprint reveals that the underlying data infrastructure needs real work — pipeline gaps, missing governance, brittle models — Data Foundation turns that build plan into a production system.
+If the sprint reveals that the underlying data infrastructure needs real work — source gaps, missing governance, brittle models, or uncertified metric definitions — Data Foundation turns the build plan into a production system.

 Explore Data Foundation